 - Bird Care & Wildlife

 - Gifts & Gift Vouchers

 - Contact Us

-Our selection of Seed potatoes are available now, with our full range of some 40 plus varieties.
-It’s best to check either by telephone or e-mail if it’s a specific variety you require.
+Our selection of Seed potatoes are available now, with our full range of over 40 different varieties.
+It’s best to contact our friendly staff on 01727 822255 if it’s a specific variety you require.
 Chitting is the process that allows strong green shoots to develop on the seed potato; this gives them the advantage of an early start and also increases the yield.
-For more information see Potatoes

-Trim winter flowering heathers as they finish flowering to prevent them becoming straggly, gardening shears are a useful tool for this job, you should trim back the plants to the base of the flower stalk.
+Trim winter-flowering Heathers as they finish flowering to prevent them from becoming straggly.
+Gardening shears are a useful tool for this job as you should trim back the plants to the base of the flower stalk.

-Birds need time to get to know any new bird boxes before they will choose them for their new home, so be sure to clean and check old boxes and if you need a new one, our large range is bound to suit the most fastidious bird!
+Birds need time to get to know any new bird boxes before they will choose them for their new home, so be sure to clean and check old boxes.
+If you need a new one, our large range is bound to suit the most fastidious bird!

-We have a good range of Raspberry canes which should be planted this month, always plant to the depth that they were planted at in the nursery; this can be easily seen by the darker mark on the main stem.
-Remember that there are different times for pruning summer & autumn fruiting Raspberries or you may lose this year’s crop.
-It is only the autumn varieties that need pruning now, these should be pruned to the ground.
-They will fruit on canes (long stems) that grow this summer, whilst the summer fruiting varieties will fruit on the new canes that were produced last summer which should just have the tips pruned before tying in, the old canes having been pruned out after they fruited last summer.
+We have a range of Raspberry canes available which should be planted when gardening in February.
+Always plant to the depth that they were planted at in the nursery; this can be easily seen by the darker mark on the main stem.
+Remember that there are different times for pruning summer and autumn fruiting Raspberries, or you may lose this year’s crop.
+It is only the autumn varieties that need pruning now, which should be pruned to the ground.
+They will fruit on canes (long stems) that grow this summer, whilst the summer fruiting varieties will fruit on the new canes that were produced last summer.
+They should just have the tips pruned before tying in the old canes having been pruned out after they fruited last summer.